Cyclenerd/poweroff-google-cloud-cap-billing/README.md

 This repo has the advantage that everything is deployed automatically thanks to Terraform.
 You don't have to set up all the steps each time for additional projects.

-It also creates a separate custom role that can only unlink invoicing, but not enable it.
+It also creates a separate custom role that can only unlink the billing account from the project, but not enable it.
 This has the advantage that only a billing administrator can enable the billing back and not the project itself.

 **Recommendation:** If you have a hard funds limit, set your maximum budget below your available funds to account for billing delays.